til-lang/til/docs/index.md

 ## Includes

 There is a core concept in Til that is: **every program is one file only**.
-There is no "module" in the Python or Ruby sense, like an entity that lives somewhere inside the interpreter´s memory.
-In Til your modules are only **commands providers** and any Til code you would want to include into your program must be... **included** in your program.
+There is no "package" in the Python or Ruby sense, like an entity that lives somewhere inside the interpreter´s memory.
+In Til your packages are only **commands providers** and any Til code you would want to include into your program must be... **included** in your program.